semgrep/semgrep-docs/docs/deployment/managed-scanning.md

 ## Feature maturity and support

-- Managed scanning is in **public beta** for existing Semgrep customers on a paid plan.
+- Managed scanning is in **public beta** for all existing Semgrep AppSec Platform users.
 - Managed scanning supports hosted GitHub (GitHub.com) and GitHub Enterprise Server plans.
     - This guide provides self-service enablement steps for **hosted GitHub plans**.
     - For GitHub Enterprise Server users, contact your technical account manager (TAM).